grenadeComing/Lean_Translation_Agent/README.md

 - OpenAI for GPT-4 API
 - Lean community for the formalization framework
-- ProofNet and Herald datasets for training data
+- ProofNet and Herald datasets